opengate-io/specs-generator/README.md

 ## How to generate an API specification from CURL command

- 1. Using Google Chrome: More Tools/Developer Tool
+ 1. Using Google Chrome: (More Tools/Developer Tools)
- 2. Select a REST API you want to inspect on Network tab
+ 2. Select a REST API you want to inspect on Network Tab
- 3. Right click and choose Copy/Copy as cURL
+ 3. Right click and choose (Copy/Copy as cURL)
- 4. Launch specs-generator web application
+ 4. Launch specs-generator web application http://localhost:8000
- 5. Paste into File/Import from CURL dialog
+ 5. Paste into (File/Import from CURL) input dialog then Import